Jeingyi/School/README.md

-# School
+# Justice's projects that have been created for school.

-My projects created for school
+This project will contain a number of projects that have been created for school.